k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Notes:

 - The sequence creation should run once per TDM implementation and not per each LU, as the sequences are used across several LUs in the TDM project.
-- The sequences' flows and Actors are created under **Shared Objects**, enabling several LUs to use a sequence Actor.
+- The sequences flows and Actors are created under **Shared Objects**, enabling several LUs to use a sequence Actor.